christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 Note that this is not a true analog voltage.
 For motors, diodes and other devices, it is ok to use PWM to achieve an analog voltage.
 It is not possible to use this trick for many other applications, such as powering digital circuits.

+## Task 1: Getting Familiar with the Breadboard
+To verify how the breadboard is connected, use a multimeter to probe the pins.

+Some questions to consider:
+- Which setting on the multimeter should you use to determine which pins are connected and which are not?
+- How do you reliably obtain contact with the metal under the plastic cover of the breadboard with the thick multimeter probes?

+Draw a picture of the breaboard and its internal connections in your lab notebook.

-## Task 1: Controlling an LED
+## Task 2: Controlling an LED

 ### Circuit
 We are ready to connect our first circuit.
-Place a 100 to 500 ohm resistor in series with the LED.
+- Place a 100 to 500 ohm resistor in series with the LED.
 The resistor limits the current moving through the LED so that it does not overheat and get damaged.

-Make sure to connect the cathode of the diode to ground.
+- Make sure to connect the cathode of the diode to ground.
 The cathode is the side with the shortest leg and with a small flat notch on the diode housing.

-Notice that we are connecting the LED to pin D5.
+- Notice that we are connecting the LED to pin D5.
 This will be important in the next step when we want to control this pin.

 After you are sure you have connected everything correctly, you can connect the Arduino Nano to your computer using the USB cable.
-You will see a red status LED on the Arduino board turns on to indicate the Arduino is powered on and ready to execute your commands.
+You will see a red status LED on the Arduino board turn on to indicate the Arduino is powered on and ready to execute your commands.

 ![](Images/led_breadboard.png)

-## Programming
+### Programming
 Now, you can control the Arduino by typing the following lines of code into a new file in Spyder.
 The program will establish a connection with the Arduino over UART and set the external LED to be on.

 You need to update the variable `portName` to correspond to the name of the port on your computer that the Arduino is connected to.
 You can find the port by following [these instructions](Finding_USB_Port_Name.md).